GeoNet/data-tutorials/FITS/README.md

 # FITS #

-The files in this folder are Jupyter notebooks written in Python.
-They demonstrate some simple ways to use [GeoNet's FITS data service](https://fits.geonet.org.nz/api-docs/), typically using the Python [Pandas module](https://pandas.pydata.org/).
+The file in this folder is a Jupyter notebooks written in Python.
+It demonstrates some simple ways to use [GeoNet's FITS data service](https://fits.geonet.org.nz/api-docs/), typically using the Python [Pandas module](https://pandas.pydata.org/).

 They apply to all data types available through FITS:
 - GNSS daily positions
-- manually collected volcano data
+- volcano data collected by data logger, but not updated to the LRDCP platform (Ruapehu crater lake only)
-- volcano data logger data (limited cases)
+- volcano data collected by scanDOAS spectrometer, but not available through Tilde (four Ruapehu sites only)

-Other data types are available through other applications.
+Other data types are available through Tilde and other applications.

 FITS is the process of being replaced by [Tilde](https://tilde.geonet.org.nz/), and will later be deprecated.